Expert medical and surgical care in Thailand

 Cartilage Scoring and Repositioning

-For milder deviations, the surgeon scores the bent cartilage with shallow incisions, allowing it to spring into a straighter position under its own tension.
+For mild-to-moderate deviations, the surgeon scores the bent cartilage with shallow incisions, allowing it to spring into a straighter position under its own tension.
 Minimal tissue is removed, preserving structural support and reducing the risk of septal weakness or perforation.

 • Preserves cartilage mass while correcting the bend